-Compliance with these procedures will not render inapplicable pertinent laws of the State of Texas, any local law which may bear upon the proposed activity, the TTU System Regents' Rules.
+Compliance with these procedures will not render inapplicable pertinent laws of the State of Texas, any local law which may bear upon the proposed activity, the TTUHSC policies or TTU System Regents' Rules.
 In the case of conflicting federal law, state law and institutional policies, federal law will override state laws or institutional policies and state laws will override institutional policies.
-The TTU TTU provides the IRB and other components of the Human Research Protections Program (HRPP) with counsel on an as needed basis, primarily on matters related to state laws, cooperative agreements, conflicts of interest, and contractual issues on research involving human subjects.
+The TTU System Office of General Counsel provides the IRB and other components of the Human Research Protections Program (HRPP) with counsel on an as needed basis, primarily on matters related to state laws, cooperative agreements, conflicts of interest, and contractual issues on research involving human subjects.